-RUTLEDGE, PAUL E., B.A.
-(University of Pittsburgh - Johnstown), M.A., Ph.D.
-(West Virginia University), Assistant Professor of Political Science
+RUTLEDGE, PAUL E. B.A.
+(University of Pittsburgh at Johnstown), M.A., Ph.D.
+(West Virginia University), Chair, Department of Civic Engagement and Public Service and Professor of Political Science

 SAMPLES, CLINT, B.A., B.F.A.
 (University of West Georgia), M.F.A.
-(Florida State University), Professor of Art and Associate Dean of Special Projects, College of Arts and Humanities
+(Florida State University), Associate Dean, College of Arts, Culture, and Scientific Inquiry and Professor of Art